aasa learning 2025

-In the Butler Area School District, students with different skills chart the future
+In the Butler Area School District, students are helping chart the future

 This story is one in a series created in collaboration with the AASA Learning 2025 Alliance to celebrate the work of groundbreaking school districts in the Pittsburgh region.
 Kidsburgh will share these stories throughout 2024.